joelek/atlas/readme.md

 }, ["user_id"]);
 ```

-Stores will be ordered by the identifying fields in increasing order unless explicitly specified when creating the store.
+In the example above, a store for storing user objects is created.
+Unique user objects will be identified through the "user_id" field whereas the "name" and "age" fields are considered metadata fields.

+The default order of the records in a store may be specified when the store is created.

 ```ts
 let users = context.createStore({